-Kittens and puppies thrive on routine – and this is especially important to house training a puppy.
+Kittens and puppies thrive on routine, and this is especially important to house training a puppy.
 Feeding at regular intervals along with taking your puppy out on a schedule is THE BEST way to avoid a long, drawn-out house training process.
-If you follow a routine from day one, you’ll have him trained far more quickly and with fewer "mistakes".
-Read a good book on training such asThe Other End of The Leash or Don’t Shoot the Dog.
+If you follow a routine from day one, you’ll have them trained far more quickly and with fewer "mistakes".

 Do not leave food out free-choice unless you cannot find a way to provide a mid-day meal when you are at work.
 Free-choice feeding is a set-up for unhealthy eating and elimination habits.
 Not only does free-choice feeding frequently lead to overweight pets, it is also a strain on their developing immune and digestive systems.
 If you must leave food out when your kitten or puppy is younger, be sure to eliminate free feeding once he is old enough to transition to 2-3 meals per day.
 For cats, who would naturally catch several mice or birds per day, a meal in the morning, right after work, and at bedtime is ideal.

-Diet is the foundation of any animal's health - but what can you do in addition to a healthy diet to insure your puppy's or kitten's optimal development and strong immune system?
-Provide supplements tailored to her needs:
+Diet is the foundation of any animal's health, but what can you do in addition to a healthy diet to insure your puppy's or kitten's optimal development and strong immune system?
+Provide natural supplements for dogs and natural supplements for cats tailored to their needs:

-Essential Fatty Acids (EFAs) - EFAs are required in the diet – they cannot be produced by the body (hence the "essential" in the name).
+Essential fatty acids for pets are required in the diet: they cannot be produced by the body (hence the "essential" in the name).
 These essential fatty acids are necessary for proper formation of cell membranes, production of hormones, proper cardiovascular function, and development of eyes, brain, skin and coat.
-Fish oils are the best source of Omega 3 EFAs (Omega 6s are abundant in the diet) and most dogs and cats enjoy the taste as long as you start slowly.
+Fish oils are the best source of Omega 3 EFAs (Omega 6's are abundant in the diet) and most dogs and cats enjoy the taste as long as you start slowly.

 Vaccinations & Deworming

-For more information about vaccination issues please see the article What You Need to Know About Vaccinations and the article on Vaccination by one of our consulting veterinarians, Dr. Jean Hofve.
+A holistic approach to vaccination can help you raise a healthy puppy or kitten.
 In addition, we encourage you to support the Rabies Challenge Fund for further research into the area of vaccines and regulations.

 Chewing & Scratching

-Kittens need to scratch, stretch and climb – it’s in their nature.
-Again, don’t punish natural behavior – direct it to appropriate areas.
+Kittens need to scratch, stretch and climb; it’s in their nature.
+Again, don’t punish natural behavior, instead direct it to appropriate areas.
 Provide at least one high cat scratcher that your kitten will be able to stretch on even when full grown.
-It is a good idea to provide more than one scratchable surface.
-The Scratch Lounge is easy to move around the house wherever your kitten seems to be attracted to scratching.
+It is a good idea to provide more than one scratchable surface and make sure they're placed properly.
 Placing one behind the sofa or other tempting furniture sets your kitten up to avoid mistakes.
-Apply Sticky Paws BEFORE your kitten comes home so she is never attracted to those surfaces from the day she arrives.
-There are behavioral solutions to all scratching problems, so please work with your kitty's natural needs, and DO NOT DECLAW!
-If you don’t want her sleeping on the backs of your furniture, you’ll need to provide a cat tree or other high ledge she can call her own.

 Toys and Exercise